woshilapin/kirin/CONTRIBUTING.md

 _Where?_
 Everywhere.
-So a naive-UTC-datetime is produced right after it's read, and timezone info is added as late as possible when needed (ex: when requesting navitia).
+So a naive-UTC-datetime is produced right after it's read, and timezone info is added as late as possible when needed (ex: when requesting external service).
+When absolutely needed, datetimes that are not UTC **must** be timezone-aware to avoid being able to mix them with naive-UTC-datetimes (it's also the easiest and safest way to handle timezones).

 ### Python formatting